Acknowledge the fatigue

 Up until week 12, you might experience numbing fatigue.
 Perhaps you suffer from nausea, which in the worst-case scenario, is reinforced by travelling to and from work.
 At work, you are expected to perform as usual, and your boss and colleagues might not even know that you are pregnant yet.
 Most people wait until the end of the first trimester to tell the world.
 It might make it difficult to get good support.
 Some midwives think this is a good reason to announce the pregnancy at an earlier stage, to get the care and understanding you need when everything is new and the fatigue is overwhelming.

 It’s important to understand how crucial sleep is for your overall condition when you are pregnant.
-Sleep deprivation increases the risk of high blood pressure, which in turn increases the risk of preeclampsia.
+Sleep deprivation increases the risk of high blood pressure.
 When you are well-rested, you’ll be happier and the body will produce endorphins, which makes you feel happy and satisfied.
 Sleep as often as you can and try to catch up on lost sleep by taking shorter naps throughout the day.
 Sleeping experts might not recommend this method in general as it could make it more difficult to fall asleep at night, but as a future mother, you won’t have a normal sleeping pattern anyway.
 Take every chance you get to sleep.
 An extra pillow under your neck could reduce problems with heartburn and if you place a pillow between your thighs and one under your belly, you might find a more comfortable sleeping position.

 Exercise is good for blood circulation, which in turn reduces the risk of sleep deprivation due to restless legs syndrome.
 Continue to exercise regularly during the pregnancy and keep up with everyday exercise.
 Eating regularly and moderately will also promote better sleep.
 Try to eat bananas and walnuts (unless you’re allergic) which contain the amino acid tryptophan, which helps the body to create the signal substance serotonin, which promotes sleep.